 VPN is short for virtual private network.
 It essentially encrypts the data that’s being sent from your computer or phone to the server and can be a very useful roadblock for hackers.
-A professional VPN service, such as NordVPN encrypts all the traffic flow between the internet and a device and helps hide an IP address.
+A professional VPN service, such as NordVPN or Private Internet Access encrypt all the traffic flow between the internet and a device and help to hide your IP address.

 Lock Your Browser’s URL